vmaliwal/d2d-allygator-simulator/README.md

 - Improve additonal coverage for back-end.
 - Handling errors and edge-cases.
 - Load test the app by running multiple instances behind a load balancer.
+- Use env variables where necessary, for example port binding, etc.